 - The Sharpie, Paper Mate, Expo - Writing Essentials Kit comes filled with all your writing, annotating, and test taking needs.
 The 20-item bundle comes filled with items from name brands Sharpie, Expo, and Papermate.
 This bundle comes with black, blue and red pens, three yellow highlighters, 2 felt tip pens, two sharpies (a full tip and a fine tip), two erasers and three mechanical pencils.
 It also comes with a dry erase marker with a double head.
 This pack is perfect if you need writing supplies.

 - If you’re looking for the best bundle which incorporates the majority of the items you will find on your student’s high school supply list for 11th grade, look no further.
-The School Supply Bundle for Middle to High School Students is your best value.
+The is your best value.
 This set comes filled with pencils, pens, index cards, and even notebooks.
 With this bundle, you won’t have to worry about missing any of the essentials.
 From storage to writing utensils everything on the 12th and 11th grade supply list is handled.

 - The 35 Item Back to School Supplies - High School, Middle School Bundle, is another great all in one pack for your student.
 Folders, pens, and notebooks are only a few of the items in this back to school steal.
 It even comes with a pack of graphing paper for all of their mathematical needs.
 All of the paper included aside from the graphing paper is college-ruled.
 The only thing missing from this package is a calculator.